Ryan Rolison: Colorado Rockies

 On November 19, 2021, the Rockies selected Rolison's contract and added him to their 40-man roster.
 He opened the 2022 season on the injured list with a shoulder injury.
 In June, it was announced that Rolison was scheduled for surgery and would miss the entire season.
+On March 25, 2023, Rolison was placed on the 60-day injured list to begin the year.
+After rehabbing with the Single-A Fresno Grizzlies, Rolison was activated from the injured list on May 29 and optioned to Triple-A Albuquerque.
+He was placed back on the injured list with an unspecified injury on June 4, and was transferred back to the 60-day injured list on July 14.
+Following the season on October 20, Rolison was removed from the 40-man roster and sent outright to Triple–A Albuquerque.

+In 2024, Rolison began pitching primarily out of the bullpen, splitting the year between the rookie-level Arizona Complex League Rockies, High-A Spokane Indians, and Albuquerque.
+In 29 appearances (5 starts) for the three affiliates, he accumulated a 2–3 record and 4.47 ERA with 35 strikeouts across 46 1/3 innings pitched.

+Rolison began 2025 back with Albuquerque, recording a 3–1 record and 3.72 ERA with 23 strikeouts over his first 12 games.
+On May 11, 2025, Rolison was selected to the 40-man roster and promoted to the major leagues for the first time.
+On August 16, Rolison recorded his first career win, tossing a scoreless inning of relief against the Arizona Diamondbacks.

+Atlanta Braves

+On November 19, 2025, Rolison was traded to the Atlanta Braves in exchange for cash.

 Personal life

 The same night that Rolison was selected by the Rockies in the draft, controversy emerged after a tweet by him from 2012 resurfaced in which he wrote “Well we have one hope left … if someone shoots him during his speech,” regarding the 2012 United States presidential election.
 He later apologized, saying “I had no idea what I was talking about, and it was immature of me to post something like that.”